crownstone/bluenet/docs/MICROAPP.md

 ## User-facing definitions

-An implementation of a microapp can be found [here](https://github.com/mrquincle/crownstone-bluenet-module).
-It has a so-called `.ino` file with Arduino-like syntax:
+Microapps are written with Arduino-like syntax, in a so-called `.ino` file:

 ```
 static int counter = 0;